cstahoviak/cherno-cpp/README.md

 __Video #35 Member Initializer Lists in C++__
 - A way to initialize class member function via the contstructor.
+- Member initializer lists are the most memory/time efficient way to construct an object of a class that consists of non-primitive type members, i.e. members of other class types.
+For an example of this, see the `member_init.cpp` app that demonstrates how the Entity's Logger is effectively created twice (and thrown away once) when member initialization is used improperly.

 33. Const
 34. Mutable